yahoo/elide-doc/pages/guide/07-jsonapi.md

 ### ID types

 ID fields must be `Serializable` objects.
+Elide does not require IDs to be UUIDs (a divergence from JSON-API).